How to Work the AFM: 9 Steps for Producers

 STEP 3: Start Scheduling Meetings

-Most companies start setting their meeting schedule three weeks before the market.
-The best way to contact them is to send a short, personalized email during this time.
+Most companies start setting their meeting schedule three or four weeks before the market.
+The best way to contact them is to send a short, personalized email.
 After a few days, follow-up by phone.

 STEP 4: Prioritize Your Target List